-Due to the seriousness of the COVID-19 crisis, the Government of Canada invites Canadians to celebrate this year's National Indigenous History Month and National Indigenous Peoples Day at home.
+Due to the seriousness of the COVID-19 crisis, the Government of Canada invites Canadians to commemorate this year's National Indigenous History Month and National Indigenous Peoples Day from home.
 Keep yourself, your family and your community safe by following instructions from health officials and other trusted, reliable sources.

 About National Indigenous Peoples Day

 Learn about National Indigenous Peoples Day and why it was created.

 Free National Indigenous Peoples Day promotional and educational resources for children and adults.

 Commemorate and learn more about the rich and diverse cultures, voices, experiences and histories of First Nations, Inuit and Métis peoples through these interactive resources.

 Learn how the Government of Canada is working to advance reconciliation and renew the relationship with Indigenous peoples, based on recognition of rights, respect, cooperation and partnership.

 Learn more about Indigenous peoples, also known as Aboriginal peoples, historic contributions from the Royal Proclamation of 1763 through the world wars to today.